 Night after night, Halbert sat through the evangelistic meetings, absorbing each topic—ultimately responding to a call to accept the Sabbath.
 Though his grandfather and father—both preachers—tried to talk him out of it, he knew that what he had heard was Truth.
 Remarkably, when Halbert’s father realized that there was little hope of convincing him otherwise, he offered to help his son keep the Sabbath.

 Publicly, the response to these evangelistic meetings was tepid at best.
 Halbert’s public acceptance of the Sabbath was the lone response of the week, and the meetings were ultimately considered a failure by the sponsoring conference.

 But what a response it was.
-That lone answer to the call of God was none other H.M.
-J. Richards, father of successful evangelist H.M.S.
-Richards, Sr., who baptized untold thousands of people over the course of his long career in ministry.
-At the prompting of the Holy Spirit, Elder Richards’ father made a decision which would ultimately go on to change the course of history for his family, as well as countless other people through his public evangelism and radio ministries.
-God took the “one” and applied a divine multiplier in the life of H.M.J.
+That lone response to the call of God was none other than Halbert M. J. Richards, father of successful Adventist evangelist (and media pioneer) H.M.S.
+Richards, Sr., who baptized thousands of people over a long career in ministry.
+At the prompting of the Holy Spirit, Elder Richards’ father made a decision that would change the course of history for his family and countless thousands of others through his public evangelism and radio ministries.
+God took the “one” response at a poorly attended evangelistic series and applied a divine multiplier in the life of H.M.J.
 Richards.